CV and motivation letter

 Always adjust the statement in your motivation letter.
 Make sure to tailor it to the job opening, the unsolicited application process, the event you are interested in (such as a business course, a career fair at which a CV selection process is used or an internship), and the associated organisation.
 Your motivation letter acts as an enhancement to your CV.
 Show that you have given this sufficient thought.

 Would you like more information about CVs and motivation letters?
-Schedule an appointment with an employee from Career Service Arts.
+Then attend a workshop or schedule an appointment with Career Services.